brunoborges/toml-schema/README.md

 - Array: `array`
 - Inline Table: `inline-table`
 - Table: `table` (*)
+- Table Sequence: `table-sequence` (*)

-The schema definition also explicitly defines the implicit TOML type `table` for specifying child elements associated to the parent.
+The schema definition also explicitly defines two new types:

+1. The implicit TOML type `table` for specifying child elements associated to the parent.
+1. A type for a sequence of tables, `table-sequence`.

 ## Optional